Britain is sinking day by day into crisis, but its government is missing - ExBulletin

 Outgoing Prime Minister Boris Johnson is, however, on his second vacation of the summer.
 When asked why Johnson is not back in London to offer an urgent action plan, Downing Street says major spending plans should be undertaken by the next prime minister.

-Johnson’s replacement – either Liz Truss, the current foreign secretary, or Rishi Sunak, the former finance minister whose resignation led to his eventual downfall – will not be in place until September 5.
+Johnsons’ replacement for either Liz Truss, the current foreign secretary, or Rishi Sunak, the former finance minister whose resignation led to his eventual downfall will not be in place until September 5.
 It has been almost two months to the day since Johnson announced he would step down, ignoring calls for him to leave office immediately and allow a new leader to take on the task of governing.

 The next Prime Minister will not be elected by the British public, but by members of the ruling Conservative Party, which is believed to number fewer than 200,000 people in a country of around 67 million.